 Most Online Sellers Have Been There

-When starting out, most online sellers and eCommerce businesses rely on spreadsheets to manage inventory, along with many other aspects of their business.
+When starting out, most online sellers and eCommerce businesses rely on spreadsheets to manage inventory.
 It’s just simply part of the growing pains of a new business.

-For inventory and warehouse management specifically, this means having to manually update the sheets when orders come in and when product is shipped out.
-It means manually calculating which items are in stock, when and how much to re-order, not to mention finding the product in the warehouse.
+For inventory management specifically, this means having to manually update the sheets when orders come in and when product is shipped out.
+It means manually calculating which items are in stock, when and how much to re-order, and finding the product in the warehouse.
 It means not always being sure about your ability to anticipate large scale buying trends that you need to stay ahead of in order to stay viable.

 [Calculate your potential labor cost savings from using a warehouse management system like SkuVault with our Labor Savings Calculator.]

 There is always a point at which businesses realize they’ve outgrown their reliance on spreadsheets due to the limitations of timely and accurate information, as well as dealing with the inevitable human error that always tends to compound as volume increases and complexities increase.
 This is the inevitable ‘good problem’ of generating more and more sales and orders.